jjdarcy/cantrilltips/FAQ.md

 Professional.
 For most people wanting to work with AWS, its best to take the Solutions Architect - Associate (SAA-C02) first to give you the broadest knowledge of AWS.
 Then you can take the other associates; Developer (DVA-01) and SysOps (SOA-C02) or go directly to the Solutions Architect - Professional (SAP-C01) if you have worked with AWS and feel comfortable moving on to the SAP.
 Remember: The SAP certification is broad and deep across all AWS services and takes a serious focus on study.

 If you do get the SAP-C01, its also a good idea to take the AWS Certified Security - Specialty soon after the SAP-C01 as many of the topics are covered already in Adrians SAP-C01 course (with extra reading on AWS KMS).
 Then the rest of the specialties can be taken in any order.

-## Question 5
+## Do I need to create new accounts for the course?

+Yes.
+Create new accounts for each course you take.
+THIS IS VERY IMPORTANT.
+Accounts in AWS are disposable and give you the permission boundary needed to contain your labs etc. Dont use existing accounts either as they might have password policies and other contraints that will give you problems during the course.
+Take the time to create new accounts.
+It will make your life easier :-)

 ## Question 6